HCMID/HCMID.github.io/intro-workshop.md

 ---
-layout: home
+layout: page
-title: "Hands-on workshop: Fri., Sept.
-21, 2018"
+title: "Hands-on workshop"
 ---

 ## Overview

-From 3:00-5:00 in Levis Browsing Room (basement of Dinand Library), we'll walk you through the whole process of editing a manuscript.
+From 3:00-5:00 in Levis Browsing Room (basement of Dinand Library), we'll walk you through the full process of editing a manuscript.
+Everyone is welcome:  there are no prerequisites of any kind.

-Options will include:
+Projects you can choose to work on include:

 -  the original parchment text of the Declaration of Independence, vs. the most frequently seen facsimile (both in English)
 -  a ninth-century Latin manuscript natural and allegorial descriptions of a variety of animals